 - University Equality, Diversity and Inclusion Policy (2020)

 These documents are for guidance purposes only and may be updated based upon any feedback which is received by the Equality and Diversity Unit.

-If you would like to seek further guidance or support, you can find more information on our support section.
+If you would like to seek further guidance or support, you can find .
 However, please note that the University is not responsible for the content which appears on third party websites.

 Sexual orientation is a protected characteristic under Section 75 of the Northern Ireland Act 1998.

 You are covered by the law if you are gay, lesbian, bisexual (LGB) or straight.

 The law also covers individuals who are treated worse than others due to incorrect assumptions about their sexual orientation or because they associate with people of a particular sexual orientation.